 (4)Financial assets measured at cost-current: Investments in equity instruments that do not listed and whose fair value cannot be reliably measured and derivatives that are linked to and must be settled by delivery of such unquoted equity instruments.

 (5)Financial assets for hedging-current: Any financial asset that is a designated and effective hedging instrument under hedge accounting requirements.

 3.Notes Receivable: defined as various notes which are collected by the business entity.

-(1)Notes receivable shall be measured at amortized cost.
+(1)Notes receivable should be measured at amortized cost as a principle.
 However, short-term notes receivable with no stated interest rate may be measured at the original invoice amount if the effect of discounting is immaterial.

 (2)Notes receivable that were discounted or transferred to others shall be disclosed.

 (3)Notes receivable arising from operations shall be presented separately from those not arising from operations.